 Despite these positive aspects to PEARL HARBOR’s worldview, the movie includes plenty of foul language.
 Although there are no “f” words or really filthy sexual language, there are about 32 obscenities and 11 strong exclamatory profanities.
 The movie also includes a scene of implied fornication and scenes where it’s clear that the soldiers and nurses have some lustful plans on their minds.
 Unlike other recent war movies, however, the war violence in PEARL HARBOR is not extremely bloody and gruesome.
 It still manages to be sufficiently tragic.
 In that respect, we hope PEARL HARBOR lights the way toward more responsible and more interesting filmmaking from Hollywood.

+In the World War II extravaganza, PEARL HARBOR, Ben Affleck and Josh Hartnett star as two childhood buddies, Rafe and Danny, who join the United States Air Force at the dawn of World War II.
+Rafe falls in love with a Navy nurse, Evelyn but goes away to join an American squadron of volunteer pilots in England.
+When his plane crashes in the sea, Rafe is presumed drowned.
+Three months later in Pearl Harbor, Evelyn is still pining for Rafe when she decides to give her heart to Danny, who’s also been assigned to Pearl.
+Their love affair is interrupted by Rafe’s sudden reappearance and by explosive world events as Japan finally attacks the American fleet.
 PEARL HARBOR is a love letter to the “brotherhood of heroes” who survived the deadly Japanese attack on Dec.
 7, 1941 and went on to defeat National Socialism in Japan.
 Interwoven within this mythic story of tragedy and triumph is a sometimes hokey love triangle and a Saturday matinee tale of youthful heroics.
 Not always successful, PEARL HARBOR is still a spectacular, redemptive piece of filmmaking.
 Regrettably, it contains plenty of foul language and some implied sexual immorality